 In the first experiment we aimed to choose reward volumes such that the fixed option was the ‘subjective mean’ of the peak and trough of the fluctuating option: the difference between the maximum output of the sine wave and the fixed option would be perceived the same way as the difference between the minimum output of the sine wave and the fixed option, based on the psychometric curve for volume discrimination in G. mutica (Toelch and Winter 2007).
 In the second experiment the fixed option was the arithmetic average of the peak and trough of the fluctuating option - the ‘objective mean.’

-This was an exploratory study and were not designed to test the predictions of specific hypotheses.
+This was an exploratory study and was not designed to test the predictions of specific hypotheses.
 Rather, we aimed to explore aspects of the bats’ decision-making behaviour in a temporally-varying environment and potentially generate hypotheses that would be the basis of confirmatory experiments.
 The aims of the study were as follows.
 First, we wanted to see if the bats showed a behavioural response corresponding to the changing foraging environment, i.e., did the bats show tracking?
 Second, if there is tracking, how do both the rate of change of the environment, and the contrast between the fixed and fluctuating options influence it?
 Third, we wanted to infer what the bats’ expectations of the state of the environment were, and what informed those expectations.
 Did the animals rely on reinforcement at an option in the recent past to guide their decision-making behaviour, or did they perceive the structure of the temporal change and accurately avoid the fluctuating option until it became more profitable than the fixed option?

 Materials and Methods